latenitefilms/Metaburner/docs/how-to-use.md

 Metaburner Pro is currently in **early development**.

-If you're interested in helping with development, you can sign up to **TestFlight** [here](https://testflight.apple.com/join/dw7S2veN).
+If you're interested in helping with development, you can sign up to **TestFlight** (Apple's beta-testing service) for free [here](https://testflight.apple.com/join/dw7S2veN).

 Got ideas or questions?
 Post them on our [Discussions page](https://github.com/latenitefilms/metaburnerpro/discussions)!